Crypto News đź’°

 • Device Dependency: A compromised phone or computer can expose private keys.

-• Custodial Risks: crypto trading platform-based wallets rely on the provider’s protection, risking funds if the platform is hacked (e.g., Mt.
+• Custodial Risks: crypto crypto trading platform-based wallets rely on the provider’s protection, risking funds if the platform is hacked (e.g., Mt.
 Gox lost 850,000 Bitcoin in 2014).

 Best Use Cases